 Discovering Epirus Greece with kids

 During our 6 day winter trip, we visited 4 parts of Epirus: the province of Tzoumerka, the villages of Zagori, Metsovo and the city of Ioannina, the capital of the Epirus region.

 In between Arta and Ioannina is Tzoumerka an area of great natural beauty ideal for nature lovers and families who love outdoor activities.
 Tzoumerka is sometimes called the capital of water.

 Never have I seen so many rivers, streams and waterfalls in a place in Greece.
 Tzoumerka’s green scenery reminded me of a magical world of water nymphs and forest fairies.
 Tzoumerka is also famous for its picturesque villages and great food.
 Tzoumerka is great for discovering the real Greek village life – still unaffected by tourism.

-Things to do in Tzoumerka, Epirus with Kids
+Top Things to do in Tzoumerka, Epirus Greece with Kids

 Here are our tried and tested suggestions for things to do with kids in Tzoumerka.